ltzenteno/heroes-dnd/README.md

 about React and it is just a quick explanation and not meant to be a detailed step by step tutorial 😪.

-Say we are ultra scientists in charge of assembling Mega Man, a great hero. and our job is to put the corresponding parts in the correct place.
+Say we are ultra scientists in charge of assembling Mega Man, a great hero.
+And our job is to put the corresponding parts in the correct place.

 To get our job done, we need to have a UI that can help us drag different pieces of armor into the main blueprint.